particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
 Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM) only support sleep modes in 0.9.0 and later.
-Sleep does not function properly in 0.8.0-rc versions of Device OS for Gen 3 devices.

 On the Argon, Boron, and Xenon, WKP is pin D8.